timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

             current_batch = []
 ```

-Make sure to use `execute_values()` or some other Psycopg2 function that
+Make sure you use `execute_values()` or some other Psycopg2 function that
 allows inserting multiple records in one transaction.

-After implementing the on_event function, your Python script can connect to
+After you have implemented the `on_event` function, your Python script can connect to
-the websocket server and ingest data real-time.
+the websocket server and ingest data in real time.

 ## Full code example
 Cleaned-up version of the Python script that prints out the current batch size,